BidibulleKing/windows_shortcut-replacer/README.md

 This Python script replaces all shortcut files (`.lnk`) in the current working directory with new ones that have the same target.

+## Why did I created this script?

+I was bored of getting missing/broken shortcut's icons, so I created this script in order to fix this by refreshing the missing/broken icons.
+It works for me, so if you have the same problem, now you have a solution!

 ## Dependencies

 This script depends on the following Python packages: